Africa Cybersecurity Resource Centre (ACRC) for Financial Inclusion

 - Extend access to a larger number of qualified skills, reduce operational costs and increase customer base by secure development of digital financial services (DFS).

 For partner universities and online training platforms

 - Develop top-level cybersecurity courses and research laboratories to fill the skills gap.

 For financial services end-users

 - Improve their awareness of cyber risks.

 - Avoid fraud and financial losses and improve personal data protection.

 This project aims to empower financial service providers and make them more resilient against cybercrime, developing a pool of skilled specialists for the future who will use their expertise in the fight against cybercrime.
 The regional and sub regional infrastructure contributes to regional and local capacity building and enables strategies to improve consumer protection at a wider scale and a reduced cost.

-- Financial inclusion is increased due to financial stability and resilience to cyber risks for the total addressable market of 250 million vulnerable customers across Africa and about 3,000 financial institutions.
+- Financial inclusion is increased due to financial stability and resilience to cyber risks for about 3,000 financial institutions.

 - Gender intentional strategy with aim of improved cybersecurity for approximately 25 million women in 5 years.